begumbasovali/Rental-House-Price-Prediction/README.md

 - **Net area**, **floor level**, and **number of rooms** are most impactful features.
 - Removing outliers greatly improved model reliability.
 - Visualizations enabled clearer understanding of complex relationships.

 ---

+## 💡 What We Learned

+- **Web scraping real-world data** can be messy but powerful when done correctly.
+- **Outlier removal** dramatically improved the model's predictive power.
+- **Tree-based models**, especially Random Forest, handle this regression task best.
+- **EDA and visualization** guided our feature selection and model tuning effectively.

+---